-This chapter introduces the SGI implementation of the Sun Microsystems Open Network Computing Plus (ONC+) distributed services, which was previously referred to as Network File System (NFS).
+This chapter introduces the Silicon Graphics implementation of the Sun Microsystems Open Network Computing Plus (ONC+) distributed services, which was previously referred to as Network File System (NFS).
 In this guide, NFS refers to the distributed network file system in ONC3/NFS.

 The information in this chapter is prerequisite to successful ONC3/NFS administration.
 It defines ONC3/NFS and its relationship to other network software, introduces the ONC3/NFS vocabulary, and identifies the software elements that support ONC3/NFS operation.
 It also explains special utilities and implementation features of ONC3/NFS.
+You should be familiar with the information in this chapter before setting up or modifying the ONC3/NFS environment.